 U.S. EPA's Greenscapes - Review this site to learn how to use compost in a variety of applications, including erosion control.

 Compost FacilityWashington State compost facilities are regulated under the Composting Facility Standards (WAC 173-350-220).
-For those thinking of starting a facility, see the (NEW!) focus sheet "Organics Management Facilities: Do I need a Solids Waste Permit?".
+For those thinking of starting a facility, see the focus sheet "Organics Management Facilities: Do I need a Solids Waste Permit?".
 Also, the Good Management practices and the Solid Waste Permit Application Checklist may be useful.

 Farm/AgricultureComposting on a farm and at other agricultural locations make it possible to manage certain resources on-site.
 For agricultural composting operations, our state has several exemptions from solid waste handling permitting.
 See the Law and Rule page to learn about these exemptions.